 In addition to the essential items mentioned earlier, investing in a vintage sheepskin coat is a great choice for both style and practicality.
 These timeless and fashionable coats offer exceptional warmth and insulation during winter.
 With their durable construction and unique design details, vintage sheepskin coats stand out from modern alternatives.
 By opting for a pre-loved garment, you also contribute to sustainable fashion while acquiring a luxurious and distinctive piece of outerwear.

 Thermals have never been particularly fashionable, but they are certainly beneficial.
 Adding a thermal vest and even leggings can keep you warm, and no one needs to know.
 Thermal base layers trap warm air near to your body, helping you to stay warm, no matter what you are doing.

-If you are outdoors, thermals can stop the cold air getting close to your body and prevent your body temperature lowering while you are out.
+If you are outdoors, thermals can stop the cold air from getting close to your body and prevent your body temperature from lowering while you are out.

 Thermals can also be very useful if you work in a cold office, or spend your days in a particularly large space that’s difficult to keep warm.

 Make the Most of Chunky Jumpers

 Chunky jumpers are both stylish and warm.
 For many people, chunky knit jumpers, scarves and cardigans are their favourite parts of their winter wardrobe.
 Chunky knits work well with leggings or jeans, but also dresses and skirts.
 An oversized chunky jumper can even look great over pyjamas for a chilled out day at home.

 Invest in chunky knits in bold autumnal colours like mustard, or winter shades such as plum or navy which are comforting and warm all season long.
 You could even knit your own.